Skip to Main Content

 What Else is Here: World’s best cheese 2019 (Rogue Creamery Blue), white water rafting, pears (Harry & David), mountain biking, Oregon Shakespeare Festival

 The Rogue Valley (home to Resistance Wine Co) is actually three valleys: Bear Creek, Applegate, and Illinois.
-All three valleys are just north of the California border, inland from the Pacific Ocean and part of the Siskiyou mountains.
+All three of these wine regions in Oregon are just north of the California border, inland from the Pacific Ocean and part of the Siskiyou mountains.
 The Applegate Valley is its own AVA (American Viticultural Area, which is a federal designation).
 It wouldn’t be a surprise if other subregions of the Rogue Valley were to petition for their own Southern Oregon AVAs in the future due to their distinctive features.

-The Illinois Valley is relatively cool and Bear Creek Valley bakes in the summer.
+The Illinois Valley Oregon wine region is relatively cool and Bear Creek Valley bakes in the summer.
 All are dry- there is almost no measurable rainfall between June and September, and most years find us at varying levels of drought.

 Within each valley, elevation and aspect have a big impact on each vineyard’s microclimate.
 The Rogue River, Applegate River and Illinois River each impact temperatures and regional climates.
 Higher elevation vineyards receive more direct, concentrated sunlight, which translates into tougher skinned grapes with more tannin development – great for producing age-worthy red wines like Syrah, Tempranillo, Cabernet Sauvignon or Malbec.